 Boy!
 Brother crumb-bum was not expecting that!
 By the look on his face, he had never heard that one before!
 The tables had suddenly turned, the hunter had now become the hunted, and it must’ve gotten real good to Joe Dean, who hadn’t eaten or slept in twenty-four hours, because of rummies like this guy, and this guy, having been the unfortunate one to pile the proverbial last straw onto Joe Dean’s humped back, received the full force of all of Joe’s wrath.

 Joe had the wino on his heels, and the beggar was backpedaling now, looking like any of Iron Mike Tyson’s first twenty professional opponents…dazed, confused, and terrified!
-And Joe Dean didn’t relent, either.
-He just kept on screaming at the beggar, who had turned from this righteous rage and fury to flee, with Joe Dean in close pursuit, hollering triumphantly,
+And Joe Dean didn’t relent either.
+He just kept coming, screaming at the beggar, who had turned from this righteous rage and fury to flee, with Joe Dean in close pursuit, his face now twisted into a maniacal grin, and hollering triumphantly,

 “YEAH!!!
 YOU GIVE ME A DOLLAR!!!”